-Academic Programs at College of CSIT
+Academic Programs at C3S

 Computer Science (CS) is a fast-moving and dynamic field that brings together disciplines, including mathematics, programming, engineering, logic, natural sciences, psychology and linguistics.
 During their studies, students develop their analytical, logical thinking, and problem solving capabilities.
 This rapidly emerging discipline provides basis for many other specialized disciplines, and hence this makes CS an interdisciplinary discipline, which is applied in almost every walks of our lives.
 The list includes, bioinformatics (computing with biology), computational linguistics (computing with linguistics), electronic commerce (computing with commerce), multimedia applications (computing with images, sound, and video), health information technology (computing with health services), cybernetics (computing with telecom), informatics (computing with information science), e-learning (computing with learning), computer forensic (computing with forensic science), etc.